Skip to main content

 <div id="ad-container" style="width:300px;height:250px;"></div>

-See the Google Publisher Tag documentation for full setup.
+See the Google Publisher Tag reference.

 <link href="https://vjs.zencdn.net/8.23.8/video-js.min.css" rel="stylesheet" />